Who benefits from good pricing?

 • Pricing management systems do more than just manage prices and track the pocket price waterfall, they are a place to consolidate all the pricing data over time and provide basic optimization.

-• Subscription management systems are very useful way for defining and managing subscriptions, including those that include usage-based components.
+• Subscription management systems are a very useful way for defining and managing subscriptions, including those that include usage-based components.

-• Configure Price Quote (CPQ) systems are currently focussed on documenting the offer and using the configuration information to deliver a quote; this is about to change over the next few years as configuration managers will have the intelligence to design the configuration that delivers the most value for a customer and to configure the value model as well as the offer.
+• Configure Price Quote (CPQ) systems are currently focused on documenting the offer and using the configuration information to deliver a quote; this is about to change over the next few years as configuration managers will have the intelligence to design the configuration that delivers the most value for a customer and to configure the value model as well as the offer.

 Ibbaka has designed the Value Pricing Dashboard to be a place where data from all of these systems can come together and measure the impact of pricing over time.

-How do you get to good pricing?
+How do you get good pricing?

 Given all the different things that need to be considered getting to good pricing is not easy and it is an ongoing adaptive process rather than a steady state.
 The basic steps to good pricing are as follows.

-1. Get alignment on pricing goals (the alignment needs to include the executives, finance, product marketing and demand generation, sales, implementation, customer success and operations)
+1. Get alignment on pricing goals (the alignment needs to include the executives, finance, product marketing and demand generation, sales, implementation, customer success, and operations)

 2. Understand the value drivers and how to quantify them (for more on value drivers see What is value based pricing?)